 - Aggressive Driving

 AFTERNOON SESSION: The Driving Range

-Students participate in an eight-hour driving class at the Northeast Florida Criminal Justice Training and Education Center Driving Range.
+Students participate in a driving class at the Northeast Florida Criminal Justice Training and Education Center Driving Range.
 Each student will practice the following exercises to develop defensive driving skills:

 - Figure 8

 - Forward Serpentine

 - Reverse Serpentine